 This project was inspired by a fun DIY post we saw here.
-(We are not professional electricians and highly recommend buying a lamp kit like this one if you're not familiar with wiring.
+(We are not professional electricians and highly recommend buying a lamp kit if you're not familiar with wiring.
 We also took a gander at Martha Stewart's safety tips for rewiring a lamp—you can read more here.)

 Five Safety Tips from Martha

 1. Always unplug a lamp before working on it.